nand-nor/yabts/README.md

 perform serialization and deserialization of bytes sent over the TCP socket.
 From `bincode`'s documentation: "A compact encoder / decoder pair that uses a binary zero-fluff encoding scheme" This handles encoding and decoding network byte order.

-## TODO ##
-- Implement UDP option
-- Implement comprehensive test suite
-- Implement other encoding/decoding schemes

-    - b64
-    - lehmer (may be too complex?)
-    - COBS (may be stupid?)
-    - whatelse?
-    - maybe encryption?

-- Restructure crate into something a user can pull in and then implement their own trait objects
-- Make server multi threaded?
-Not sure we really need this optimization, the service is not intended to scale to serve many concurrent users...
--